Adimpression/Learning/README.md

 - A: Automate it the thirt time - Man automates the tool or what the tool does

 So we also call this Man-Tool-Machine

+## Building a ship the sea - "Hello World!"

+Let's make a choice; a very important one (for reasons of sanity).
+We are going to either define a problem or a solution; not both.
+So we are going to pick one of these:

+1. How do I say "Hello World!" world as an automaton
+2. Here is how to say "Hello World!" as an automaton

+We find that while people like to complain a lot (us included; you too?!), they actually like to state what they want rather than blabber about their problems in situations that really matter.
+So in this situation, as an automaton, displaying "Hello World!"  is what matters.
+Hence we go by option 2:

+> Here is how to say "Hello World!" as an automaton.
+Let's state that as something we've already done; be optimisting.
+State the end result; end state;

+So here's the sate we would like to achieve:

+> Displayed Hello World

+In fact, we as an automaton that has not done anything remarkable we can say we have:

+> Not Displayed Hello World

+and as a bot who has done something remarkable such as:

+> Has Displayed Hello World

+Ah!
+So we did manage to define our problem too.
+And our solution.
+But to make things easier to manage form now on all "has" shall be written as "is".
+(Including "am", "are").

+As our first task as an automaton we would like to transform our state from:

+> Not Displayed Hello World - To - Is Displayed Hello World